Dviela/Readify/README.md

-# Library Management System
+# Readify

-This project is a Library Management System developed using MySQL.
+This project is a library management system developed using MySQL.
 It includes entities for managing books, users, and loans.

 ## Table of Contents